 Please note that this will post ALL transactions in the list.
 To post a selection of transactions only, highlight the transactions you would like to post and hit the ‘Command/Ctrl G‘ keys to Show Subset, or use the Options Tool and select ‘Show Subset’ to show your selected transactions.

-There are several Transaction Types which are displayed in the Transaction Inquiry Window.
-Each type is indicated by a two-letter code.
+There are several Transaction Types, which are displayed in the Transaction Inquiry Window.
+Additionally, each type is indicated by a two-letter code.

 A letter of the code indicates where the transaction originated:

 The second letter indicates indicates what the transaction is:

 |R:||Money Receipted||I:||Invoice Transactions|